Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- The Raiders, who rank 17th in the NFL in points scored, have attempted a pass 61.3% of the time while running the ball 38.7% of the time.

-- Carr has thrown 66 passes in the red zone this season, 52.8% of his team's red zone plays.
+- Carr has attempted 66 of his 559 passes in the red zone, accounting for 52.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Colts.